 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-And it should be among the very first you take — getting preapproved gives you an idea of how much you can borrow.
-It lets sellers know you have the borrowing power to back up an offer you make to buy their home.
+A mortgage preapproval lets sellers know you have the borrowing power to back up an offer you make to buy their home, which could make your offer more competitive.
 It tells real estate agents, who work on commission, that spending time on you could well pay off with a transaction.
 And it alerts lenders that you’re a savvy borrower who may soon be taking out a mortgage loan.